You feel like something is missing in your life, but the next step alludes you.

 You don’t have to try so hard.
 Do what you can with what you have.
 That’s enough, because it’s the only thing you can do.

 When I create a course or write a book, I want it to be perfect.

 Luckily, I’m also aware of the fact that I can only do my best.
 I aim for good enough.

 By doing this, I let myself relax, and enjoy what I do.
 I don’t force myself to do what I can’t do.

 Letting go gives me access to a tremendous amount of energy.
 Instead of wasting energy on worrying and doubting, I focus on how I can help.

 Don’t get me wrong, I still worry.
 I’m still human, after all.
-The difference is that I worry less.
+The difference is that I take my worrisome thoughts less seriously.